Joseph Henry Banks: Early career

 War Office records provide insight into the effort by which both father and son sought to further young Joseph's military ambitions.
 In 1860, his father (then a captain) sought to obtain for him a commission, with or without purchase, both within the regular British army and with a colonial regiment, but he was turned down in both cases.
-In 1862, Joseph sat and passed his entry exams to the Royal Military Academy Sandhurst, but did not attend, probably due to the family's inability to find the funds to send him there.
+In 1862, Joseph sat and passed his entry exams to the Royal Military College, Sandhurst, but did not attend, probably due to the family's inability to find the funds to send him there.
 He again passed his exams for a direct commission in 1863, but on being offered a commission "with purchase" in the Gold Coast Regiment, the family again could not raise the required capital.

 Despite these best efforts to gain a commission, in December 1864, Banks was forced to enlist as a private soldier with the 17th Royal Lancers (known as the "Duke of Cambridge's Own").
 His ability did not go unnoticed, and he was promoted corporal the following year and sergeant in 1867.
 His father then again sought to further the career of his son by apparently invoking the interest of the commander-in-chief, Prince George, Duke of Cambridge, in the process.
 Something worked, and Colonel Drury Curzon Drury-Lowe, the commander of the 17th Lancers who had just promoted "this fine young soldier" to sergeant, was able to recommend him for a commission two months later.
 On 26 June 1867, Banks was finally commissioned as an ensign with the 24th (The 2nd Warwickshire) Regiment of Foot.
 Only a few weeks before, Gonville Bromhead VC also joined that regiment as an ensign, and he and Banks served alongside one another for eight years.